-Note: To purchase tickets online you have to register with Fever.com via Facebook, your Google account or your e-mail.
-After registering with Fever you can proceed with your ticket purchase.
+Note: To purchase tickets online you had to register with Fever.com via Facebook, your Google account or your e-mail.

-For tickets to the attraction click Stargazer – An Immersive Universe.
+For full details about the attraction click Stargazer – An Immersive Universe.

 When is Stargazer Open?

-The attraction opened on April 13th and it runs until a yet-to-be-determined date (but likely until around the end of the year).
+The attraction opened on April 13th and it ran until July 31st.

-Stargazer is open between 10:00 am and 5:00 pm most days.
-On Sundays and holidays, however, the place doesn’t open until 11:00 am.
-The experience itself takes about an hour or slightly less to complete.
+Stargazer was open between 10:00 am and 5:00 pm most days.
+On Sundays and holidays, however, the place wasn’t open until 11:00 am.
+The experience itself took about an hour or slightly less to complete.

 What to Expect

-The layout of the Stargazer exhibition is similar to that of the Da Vinci Experience.
-If you saw the show about Leonardo last year, you’ll recognize the rooms and style of this new exhibition.
-Apart from the entrance area, there are main four rooms at the attraction.
+The layout of the Stargazer exhibition was similar to that of the Da Vinci Experience.
+If you saw the show about Leonardo last year, you likely recognized the rooms and style of the newer exhibition.
+Apart from the entrance area, there were four main rooms at the attraction.

 The Main Gallery and Second Room

-After checking in and having the option of getting your photo taken, you enter a large gallery that has informational displays all around the walls.
-There are also a few exhibit displays in the centre of the room.
-You’ll see a tiny model of a space station, a life-sized astronaut’s suit and lots of information to read.
-You can learn a lot about space in this room!
+After checking in and having the option of getting your photo taken, you entered a large gallery that had informational displays all around the walls.
+There were also a few exhibit displays in the centre of the room.
+You saw a tiny model of a space station, a life-sized astronaut’s suit and lots of information to read.
+There was lots to learn about space in this room!

-The next room is where you would have seen a reproduction of Leonardo’s Last Supper at the art-themed exhibition last year.
-This time it’s where you can watch a short film about space.
+The next room was where you would have seen a reproduction of Leonardo’s Last Supper at the art-themed exhibition last year.
+During Stargazer it was where you could watch a short film about space.

 The Sensea Theatre

-The third main room at Stargazer is the theatre.
-It’s a large room with 270 degrees of screens all around.
-They call this the “Immersive Experience.”
-The film runs for about 20 minutes.
-It’s best if you time your visit with the start of the show, but you can enter at any time if you want.
-The film is very good and full of all kinds of interesting facts and scenes.
+The third main room at Stargazer was the theatre.
+It was a large room with 270 degrees of screens all around.
+They called this the “Immersive Experience.”
+The film ran for about 20 minutes.
+It was best if you timed your visit with the start of the show, but you could have entered at any time if you wanted.
+The film was very good and full of all kinds of interesting facts and scenes.

 Stargazer’s Virtual Reality Experience

-The final room at Stargazer – An Immersive Universe is where you’ll find the virtual reality stations.
-There you can put on a pair of 3D goggles and see what astronauts see outside the International Space Station in 360 degrees.
-You can look up, down and all around.
-It’s a really cool experience!
+The final room at Stargazer – An Immersive Universe featured virtual reality stations.
+Guests put on a pair of 3D goggles and saw what astronauts see outside the International Space Station in 360 degrees.
+You could have looked up, down and all around.
+It was a really cool experience!

-At the end of your self-guided tour through Stargazer you have an option to purchase a picture of yourself in a space-themed scene.
-(The photo is the one a staff person would have taken at the start of your visit in front of a large green screen.)
+At the end of your self-guided tour through Stargazer you had an option to purchase a picture of yourself in a space-themed scene.
+(The photo was the one a staff person would have taken at the start of your visit in front of a large green screen.)

-On average, it takes about an hour to go through Stargazer from start to finish.
-Depending on your interest in space, it might take a bit more or slightly less.
+On average, it took about an hour to go through Stargazer from start to finish.
+Depending on your interest in space, it might have taken a bit more or slightly less.

 About Sensea Canada